Rochelle-Fernandes/Serverless-URL-Shortener-with-Real-Time-Analytics/README.md

 ## 📖 Overview

-SnapURL is a cloud-native URL shortening platform built using AWS serverless architecture.
+Serverless-URL-Shortener-with-Real-Time-Analytics is a cloud-native URL shortening platform built using AWS serverless architecture.
 Users can shorten long URLs, set expiry durations, and track real-time click analytics — all through a clean, responsive web dashboard served over HTTPS via CloudFront.

 The entire system runs without a single server, scaling automatically and operating within the AWS Free Tier.